Pie charts

 Law of sines

 We can therefore use the sine law to measure each side, and thus obtain the position of the point on the circle.
-Meaning we need to calculate the sine… Fortunately, Stereokai implemented for us the Taylor/Maclaurin polynomial representation in CSS — which I implemented as a mixin:
+Meaning we need to calculate the sine… Fortunately, CSS got you covered with the sin() function.

 All that remains is to use these dimensions to place the points of the polygon.
 It's child's play!